Kyriosity/read-write/README+/pencraft/README+/opuses/SW_architect-obscura.md

 In my spoiled and biased opinion, there are no pure _software architects_ while architecture artifacts rest on collective development.

-> If there's a microarchitecture is there microarchitect?
-What about nano?
+> If there's a microarchitecture is there microarchitecture?
+And nano?

 Architecture, opposite to design, must be a platform-independent<sup>🎈</sup> abstraction which nevertheless must grow from the practical development.